Having a clear, compelling and concentrated presentation strategy is fundamental to the success of any business presentation

 Send them an email or call them but you have to talk to them first.

-To craft a truly compelling presentation it’s critical that you begin the strategic thinking process by asking yourself some very tough questions first:
+The formulation of a presentation strategy begins by asking yourself some very tough questions first:

-– Do you really need to give a presentation and what’s so important that you can’t send an email?
+– Do I really need to give a presentation and what’s so important that I can’t send an email?

-– How will what you have to say significantly help your audience?
+– How will what I have to say significantly help my audience?

-– What are all the things you dislike about other presentations you’ve attended and why?
+– What are all the things I dislike about other presentations I’ve attended and why?

-– Why do most presentations fail to influence or inspire action/change?
+– Why do so many presentations fail to influence or inspire action/change?

-Every great presentation holds at the forefront of its strategy the intention to stand out from the crowd, to challenge the status quo and to be different.
+A high impact presentation strategy sets the intention to challenge the status quo and to be different.

 Without it the presentation is likely to be forgotten well before the day ends.